 Strict Screening of Borrowers' Ability to Repay

+The rule requires that lenders make a reasonable, good-faith determination that prospective borrowers have the ability to repay their mortgage by examining the loan payment in relation to the consumer’s ongoing expenses related to the loan (such as property taxes) and other debt obligations.
 This forces lenders to more closely scrutinize a borrower's debt-to-income ratio, looking for less debt, more income and savings, larger down payments, and other liquid assets the borrower can fall back on, if necessary.
 It means that consumers will have to take the time to save large down payments, pay off a healthy share of any existing debt, and maintain a pristine credit report for longer than ever before buying a home.

 Demand for Solid Documentation of Income and Assets

-Lenders must now verify the income and assets of borrowers taking out higher priced mortgages.
+Lenders must now verify the income and assets of borrowers taking out mortgages.
 This provision has pretty much put so-called "no-doc" loans -- loans granted without documenting qualifying financial information -- onto the dust heap of history, even for lower-cost loans.
 (They were disparagingly referred to as "liar loans.")

-This provision especially squeezes home-based business owners, self-employed people, contract workers, and others who don't get a regular pay stub.
+This requirement especially squeezes home-based business owners, self-employed people, contract workers, and others who don't get a regular pay stub.
 Lenders already ask many of these borrowers for a certified public accountant's or other tax professional's certified profit and loss statement to reveal income viability.
 A tax return is often no longer sufficient proof.

-Partial Ban on Prepayment Penalties
+Restrictions on Prepayment Penalties